 CAD/CAM/CAE, Molecular Modelling, Image Processing, Scientific/Engineering Research and Development, Computational Fluid Dynamics

 VP Research and Development: Gordon Bell

 |CPU's:||1 x 16MHz Ardent Titan P2 (R2K based) (max.
 4)|

 |Storage:||330MB Priam SCSI hard disk|

-This Ardent Titan is one of the four systems donated by a Stanford University professor.
+This first Ardent Titan is one of the four systems donated by a Stanford University professor.

-My Titan has a single CPU, 2 memory boards (64MB total), extended (2-board) graphics adapter, and the standard I/O card (2x SCSI, keyboard, mouse, audio, ethernet, 4 x serial, parallel).
-The hardware appears to be functional, but unfortunately, the hard disk it came with did not have the OS installed.
-I am, however, in contact with someone who may have installation media for me, so I'm keeping my fingers crossed.
+This Titan has a single CPU, 2 memory boards (64MB total), extended (2-board) graphics adapter, and the standard I/O card (2x SCSI, keyboard, mouse, audio, ethernet, 4 x serial, parallel).
+The hardware appears to be functional, but unfortunately, the hard disk it came with did not have the OS installed, nor do I have the interface box that is needed to connect the keyboard and mouse to the system.

 |CPU's:||2 x 32MHz Ardent Titan P3 (R3K based) (max.
 4)|

 |Memory:||64MB (max.
 128MB)|